-The Audit Committee did not review the independence of its external auditors as the external auditors have its own rotation policy whereby the audit partners will rotates once every 5 years.
-In addition, an Independent Partner will also review the Group's statutory audit report.
+The Audit Committee reviewed the independence of its external auditors.
+It noted the independence policy of external auditors which includes its own rotation of audit partners once every five (5) years.

 RECOGNISE AND MANAGE RISKS

 Relevant internal control systems are implemented for the day to day operations of the Group.
 The internal auditors is authorised to conduct independent audits of all the departments and offices within the Group and reports the findings to the Audit Committee.